dfsp-spirit/brainload/README_DEVELOPMENT.md

 #### Build docs

 First note the difference between the directories 'doc' (source for documentation and sphinx templates) and 'docs' (Github page made containing the generated documentation).
 Do not confuse them.

+If you added a new module (code file), be sure to add it to `doc/brainload.rst` so the documentation gets generated from the doc strings and it shows up in the docs.

 We use sphinx with the theme from `readthedocs.org` to generate the documentation.
 In the virtual environment: